kathykuwaye/eng-handbook/README.md

 ### What do I value most?

 I am a proponent of psychological safety.
 I will treat you with respect.
 I have your best interest in mind.
 It is ok to make mistakes; what is important is that we learn from them.
-I believe in a blameless culture i.e. it is not important *who* made the mistake but *what* we do to resolve the issue.
+I believe in a blameless culture, i.e., it is not important *who* made the mistake but *what* we do to resolve the issue.

 When you code, have empathy for our customers.
 Consider how and why they use our product.
 Produce a quality product.
 Treat coworkers with respect and empathy.
 Take ownership.
 If an issue is discovered in your code, fix the issue.
 Be proactive.
 Offer input where you can.